DevOpsPlayground/Hands-on-with-Hashicorp-Vault/readme.md

 Next we need to tell vault what the rabbitMQ role should look like, this will be the permission in side of rabbitMQ that the new user will get.

 These permissions will let the app configure and services called chat, and auto named services. [https://www.rabbitmq.com/access-control.html#authorisation](https://www.rabbitmq.com/access-control.html#authorisation)

+This create a role at `/chat` with the access needed to send and resive messages.
+The name of the role is the same as what we gave access to from the vault policy earlyer.

 ``` bash
 curl --request POST http://127.0.0.1:8200/v1/rabbitmq/roles/chat \